nishant152030/Project-manager-1/README.md

 The SQLite database is created automatically on first run at `backend/projectmanagement.db`.

-To reset the database, simply delete the `.db` file and restart the backend.
+To reset the database, stop the backend, delete the `.db` file, and restart the backend.

 ## Troubleshooting

-**CORS Issues:** Ensure the frontend URL is listed in the CORS policy in `backend/Program.cs`
+- CORS issues: Ensure the frontend URL is listed in the CORS policy in `backend/Program.cs`.

-**SSL Certificate Warnings:** The backend uses HTTPS in development.
-Accept the self-signed certificate or configure your browser to trust it.
+- SSL warnings: Development uses a self-signed certificate for HTTPS — accept or trust it for local development.

-**Port Conflicts:** If ports 5001 or 5173 are in use, update the configuration files accordingly.
+- Port conflicts: If ports 5001 (backend HTTPS), 5000 (backend HTTP), or 5173 (frontend) are in use, update config or run on different ports.

 ## License